Meet our Education Scholarship Recipients

 Michael

+Both my wife and I have chosen careers in healthcare, and I am proud to be part of this field.
+I have accepted a full-time position at Good Samaritan Hospital, as well as per diem roles at St. Clare Hospital and TRA Medical Imaging.
 Both Michael and his wife are in the healthcare career paths.
-Today, Michael is a graduate from the RT Program and has accepted a full-time position at Good Samaritan Hospital, and per diem at both St. Clare Hospital and TRA Medical Imaging.
+Today, Michael is a graduate from the RT Program and has accepted a full-time position at Good Samaritan Hospital.

 Nia